jdcloudcom/en/documentation/Management/Log-Service/Operation-Guide/LogSearch/fullTextSearch.md

 ## Full Text Retrieval
-Full-text retrieval allows users to enter keywords and search all fields of the log content without distinguishing between key and value.
-Full-text retrieval needs to establish a full-text index, that is, the entire log content is divided according to the delimiter to establish an index.
-The Log Service currently only supports the retrieval of system logs of cloud products.
-The cloud product system logs establish full-text index by default.
+Full-text retrieval supports user to input keywords to search the original log text.

 ## Operation Process
 1. Click the log set of the log subject to be retrieved and enter the Log Subject List.